 She is a member of the Letter Piece Company.
 The group was formed in 2008 to perform Matthew Shlomowitz’s Letter Pieces – short duo performance pieces that combine physical actions, text and sound.

-Recently Tomma recorded the extremely challenging solo piece for tenor recorder ‘Perplexed Symmetries’ by Jeff Nichols.
+Tomma played the extremely challenging solo piece for tenor recorder ‘Perplexed Symmetries’ by Jeff Nichols.
 This piece with huge requirements concerning dynamics in all registers was originally written for Gerd Lünenbürger.
 Due to his disease, he wasn’t able to play it anymore.
 After his death, Tomma played the first performance at the concert in memory of Gerd in Berlin and recorded the piece later with the support of the Research Foundation University of New York at De Bijloke in June 2014.

 There is no well-researched description of the recorder as an instrument for contemporary music that composers can use when writing for the instrument.
 This led Tomma Wessel to research into the recorder.
 She investigates the instrument and its sound parameters and studies both traditional and extended techniques, taking into account the differences that result from the huge number of recorder types and sizes.